 Lady of the Vortex and the most bloodthirsty god befitting her Sphere of destruction.
 Garuda plots from a piece of land eternally surrounded in a tornado called the eye of the vortex.
 Her followers are the Ixal birdmen, who are the only one she cares for and that they, in return, revere.
 She is the last of the primals the players fight in the main story, though her hardmode version is the second.

 Magic Eater: Implied in her dialogue.
 Where as Ifrit is primarily interested in making tempered worshipers, and Titan is angry at the adventurers and Limsa Lominsa for killing his Kobold followers, Garuda primary focus is to absorb as much aether as possible so that she can become a supreme goddess.
 It even went so far as planning to snatch the lunar transmitter from Garlean control so that she could absorb the a massive amount of energy from Dalamud in Legacy.

 Omnicidal Maniac: Her very first cutscene back in Legacy was her mercilessly attacking a Gridania village, using a tornado, even breaking the neck/spine of one such villager/guard.
 She gleefully kills anything that isn't A. an Ixal, or B. Herself.

 Sequence Breaking: Before a patch that fixed this issue, it was possible to beat Garuda before she used Aerial Blast, thus avoiding her strongest move as well as the hardest parts of the fight.

-Wake-Up Call Boss: In ARR, Garuda has more mechanics than any boss faced at the time you fight her in the story and there is a good chance she'll rip your party to shreds at least once if you're doing it with people unfamiliar with the fight.
+Wake-Up Call Boss: During ARR's launch, Garuda had more mechanics than any boss faced at the time you fought her in the story and there was a good chance she'd rip your party to shreds at least once if you were doing it with people unfamiliar with the fight.
 Calling her the beginning of the end of the story wouldn't be exaggerating.